 The other reason many people visit Singapore is of course, for the shopping.
 Singapore loves to shop..
 If going to malls were an Olympic sport, Singapore would take gold, silver and bronze all at once.
 While it’s not my thing, if you have the money and the inclination to spend it (and wow can you spend it here) Singapore is at the top of the list for one of the best shopping destinations in the world.

-Another great aspect to living in Singapore is that efficiency is the name of the game, and as such things tend to ‘just work’ which is really nice.
-You know the other day I had to wait five (yep you read that right, FIVE) whole minutes for a train, I was outraged! – my hands still quiver with the injustice of the memory… This efficiency however can be a bit of a double edged sword… Singapore is a bit like an old ladies garden; immaculately pruned, poked and prodded into a delicate and precise shape.
-It seems that every aspect of the place is planned out, engineered and designed.. sounds great!
-And when you visit it’s really nice to see a city so well kept……… But.
+Another great aspect of living in Singapore is that efficiency is the name of the game, and as such things tend to ‘just work’ which is really nice.
+You know the other day I had to wait five (yep you read that right, FIVE) whole minutes for a train, I was outraged!
+My hands still quiver with the injustice of the memory.
+This efficiency however can be a bit of a double edged sword.
+Singapore is a bit like an old lady’s garden; immaculately pruned, poked and prodded into a delicate and precise shape.
+It seems that every aspect of the place is planned out, engineered and designed, sounds great!
+And when you visit it’s really nice to see a city so well kept, BUT…

-But when it’s your everyday reality it can get a little on the boring side.
+When it’s your everyday reality it can get a little on the boring side.
 I guess it’s partially the fact that the place is so small but it can sometimes seem like there’s a lack of depth to anything with none of the randomness that can be one of the most interesting features of a city.
-This is probably partly due to the Singaporean governments ingrained need for the country to constantly look forward, which has obviously worked really well economically, but has led to the constant ‘updating’ of the past, causing in my opinion an ‘overly planned’ country… which can come across rather sterile and uninteresting at times.
+This is probably partly due to the Singaporean government’s ingrained need for the country to constantly look forward, which has obviously worked really well economically, but has led to the constant ‘updating’ of the past, causing, in my opinion, an ‘overly planned’ country which can come across rather sterile at times.

 This adherence to structure is noticeable anywhere a less than usual approach to something is required day to day.
-Disrupt the time proven process and through a bewildered series of ‘cannot! cannots!’, wide eyed stares and frenzied hand-shakes it’s made abundantly clear that this unorthodox change to the norm will not be tolerated.
-It’s not a big thing, but it does get a little tiresome after a while.
+Disrupt the time proven process and through a bewildering series of ‘cannot! cannots!’, wide eyed stares, and frenzied hand-shakes, it’s abundantly clear that any unorthodox change to the norm will not be tolerated.
+It’s not a big thing, but it does get a little tiresome.

 i.e. This legitimately happened: